EIC vs EICR: What's the Difference?

 To issue any of these electrical certificates, you need the appropriate qualifications.
 The City & Guilds 2391-52 Inspection and Testing qualification is the key requirement.
 It covers both initial verification (required for issuing EICs) and periodic inspection and testing (required for issuing EICRs).

 The 2391-52 requires the 18th Edition Wiring Regulations (BS 7671) as a prerequisite.
-Together, these two qualifications demonstrate that you have the knowledge and competence to carry out inspection and testing and to certify the results in accordance with the current regulations.
+Together, these two qualifications demonstrate that you have the knowledge and competence to carry out inspection and testing — including the full electrical certificates process — and to certify the results in accordance with the current regulations.

 Related Course